mongodb/docs/source/administration/backups.rst

 `````````````````````````````````````

 If you have a small collection of data, the easiest way to connecting
-to the :option:`mongos` and taking a dump or export of the database
+to the :program:`mongos` and taking a dump or export of the database
 from the running copy.
 This will create a consistent copy of the data
 in your database.
 If your data corpus is small enough that: